pnp/pnp-powershell-mcp-server/README.md

 A release is **eight** packages — a small wrapper plus one per platform — and a plain `dotnet pack` builds only the wrapper.
 Do not publish by hand; see [RELEASING.md](./RELEASING.md) and use the [Release workflow](./.github/workflows/release.yml).

+## Contributing to PnP PowerShell MCP Server

+Follow the [getting started contributing](/CONTRIBUTING.md) guidelines to help out.
+Sharing is caring!

+## Supportability and SLA

+This library is open-source and community provided library with active community providing support for it.
+This is not Microsoft provided module so there's no SLA or direct support for this open-source component from Microsoft.
+For more information about the PnP initiative, check out the official website: [Microsoft 365 & Power Platform Community](https://pnp.github.io).

 ## 🔗 Resources

 - [PnP PowerShell documentation](https://pnp.github.io/powershell/)